maxpietrykowski/maxpietrykowski/README.md

 I'm a data-driven professional with a background in economics and a passion for transforming complex data into actionable insights.
 Currently pursuing my Master’s in Business Analytics, I specialize in:

-- Data analytics using Python, SQL, and Power BI
+- Data analytics using Python, SQL, and R-Studio
 - Predictive modeling and classification with machine learning
 - Data wrangling and cleaning to prepare real-world datasets
 - Web scraping with Selenium and BeautifulSoup